 What we aim to achieve with our students

-The ICT Faculty aims to enable students to use Information Technology confidently.
+The ICT Department aims to enable students to use Information Technology confidently.

 We believe that students need to gain a good working knowledge of common programs and take a positive attitude to problem solving so that they will be able to cope well with new programs and media in their adult lives.

 At present we are developing schemes of work that cover the new Computing curriculum.